bg-1998/chunked_widget_to_image/README.md

 - Automatic pagination export function for long lists/long content
 - Configurable compilation options to enable/disable image formats on demand to reduce app size
 - Uses native libraries (libpng, libjpeg-turbo) for high performance and quality on mobile platforms (Android/iOS/macOS)
-- Uses libvipsffi for image processing on Windows and Linux platforms
+- Uses widget_to_image_converter for image processing on Windows and Linux platforms

 ## Installation